DIGITAL NOMAD GEAR PACKING LIST

 I an Anti-Thief Backpack before we left for our epic journey around the world.
 The only problem is, I forgot the code (pregnancy brain), so it isn’t as useful.

 For those with better memory, an anti-theft backpack is a must-have for digital nomads.

 Huawei E5576-320 WiFi HotSpot

 I’ve been looking for a mobile hotspot for years, and I finally purchased the Huawei E5576-320 WiFi HotSpot.
 As a digital nomad, I need Wi-Fi to work my full-time job and run our websites.

 After searching for a long time, I took the plunge with Huawei because it has the best reviews, and work in the countries we plan to travel to.
 There are a lot of different choices for a mobile Wi-Fi HotSpot, so what works for me may not be the best option for you.

-I recommend researching the different hotspots available, and determine if they have service available in the countries you will be traveling to.
+I recommend researching the different hotspots available, and determining if they have service available in the countries you will be traveling to.
 A few popular brands are GlocalMe, Skyroam, and NetGear.

 LifeStraw Go Water Filter Bottle

 I am trying to reduce my use of plastic bottles, so I recently switched to a Stainless Steel Filter Water Bottle.
 Although this isn’t an essential item digital nomad needs for work, it’s something travelers could use to help reduce the use of plastic bottles.

 Trust me, I am not the type to suggest how people should live their lives.
 I am just a believer that when people decide to make small changes, big things happen over time.
 As a traveler, I want to do my part to save this beautiful planet.

 Best Filter Water Bottles